rvjc/free-mandelbrot/README.md

 point.
 Iota?
 Square root of minus one?
 Imaginary numbers?
 WTF?
-Well, for this particular field of study, there is no better way of winning over young hearts and minds than with Benoit Mandelbrot's accidental discovery (he thought his printer was smudging ink).
-And if you can master something as simple as a complex number then the sky is the limit ;-)
+Well, for this particular field of study, there is no better way of winning over young hearts and minds than with Benoit Mandelbrot's accidental discovery (at first, he thought his printer was smudging ink which is understandable if you check out the world view screenshot below).

+But in all seriousness, if you can master something as simple as a complex number then the sky is the limit ;-)

 ## Screenshots